 Two new COVID-19 cases in Coimbatore district

-The Health Department said that two persons recovered from the disease and the district had 28 active cases.
-The toll remained at 2,617 as no new deaths were reported.
+The Health Department said that four persons recovered from the disease on Monday and the district had 26 active cases.

+The district had a test positivity rate of 0.7 % on Sunday when three new cases were reported.

+Tiruppur district did not report new cases of COVID-19.
+One person recovered from the disease and the district had one active case.

 - Comments will be moderated by The Hindu editorial team.